yixin1230/Secure_your_secrets/README.md

-# secure file or your secret in repo
+# How to secure your secrets in repo
 - This is a repo for testing git-crypt and some other way to secure files in repo.
 I will also make some usage notes here.

 ## Use git-crypt